View on GitHub

 Task 1: Text Simplification: Simplify scientific text

-The CLEF 2026 SimpleText track introduced the Cochrane-auto corpus, derived from biomedical literature abstracts and lay summaries from Cochrane systematic reviews.
-This corpus represents a significant expansion into the biomedical domain, building on methodologies used for datasets like Wiki-auto and Newsela-auto.
+The CLEF SimpleText track introduced the Cochrane-auto corpus, derived from biomedical literature abstracts and lay summaries from Cochrane systematic reviews.
+This corpus represents a significant expansion into the biomedical domain, building on methodologies used in datasets such as Wiki-auto and Newsela-auto.

 Cochrane-auto provides authentic parallel data produced by the same authors, enabling true document-level simplification.
 It incorporates advanced simplification techniques such as sentence merging, reordering, and alignment with discourse structure.
-This approach contrasts with more standard simplification corpora by realigning data at the paragraph, sentence, and document levels.
+This approach contrasts with more standard simplification corpora in that it realigns data at the paragraph, sentence, and document levels.

 Task 1.1 - Sentence-level Scientific Text Simplification